Away With The Steiners

 A backpack is easy (and likely easier than a sack).

-Electronics – Packing list for India
+Electronics: Packing List for India

-Below are some basic electronics to add to your India packing list.
-But don’t forget that India is a subcontinent in itself and has one of the largest capital cities in the world (Delhi) with a huge international airport.
+However don’t forget that India is a subcontinent in itself and has one of the largest capital cities in the world (Delhi) with a huge international airport.

 So if you have forgotten a charging cable or want to buy a plug-in charger it’s readily available all over the country.

-A portable charger is handy, especially for the overnight train.
-And if you have a universal plug adapter this is ideal for at guesthouses and hotels.
+If you have a universal plug adapter this is ideal for at guesthouses and hotels.

 But once again, it is easy to buy a simple phone charging plug at the airport on arrival.